mosaicnetworks/monetd/docs/monetcli.md

   monetcli keys [command]

 Available Commands:
-  generate    Generate a new keyfile inspect     Inspect a keyfile update      change the passphrase on a keyfile
+  generate    generate a new keyfile inspect     inspect a keyfile update      change the passphrase on a keyfile

 Flags: